-Who would have known but this video went viral on YouTube about 6 weeks after we launched it.
-We would love to say that it was our awesome writing but the reality is that owe this popularity to the talented content makers their creative story telling of our message.
+Who would have known that this video would go viral about 6 weeks after we launched it?
+But when we look back at how we approached the project, it actually makes perfect sense.
+Yes there's some awesome writing, but the real reason is that we collaborated with talented content makers and let them be creative.
 We just happened to be the ones to make it all come together.

 Why did we do this?

-NHSTA knew it was missing the mark with it's TV commercials but wasn't sure why.
+NHSTA knew it was missing the mark with its TV commercials, but wasn't sure why.
 So we did some digging which gave us a number of insights.
-One of them being that to teens, watching TV is about as outdated as using a fax machine.
+One of them being that, to teens, watching TV is about as old fashioned as using a fax machine.

 A New Platform